mathewbyrne/angular-progress-arc/README.md

 - `stroke` defines the color of the progress arc.
 This should be a valid [stroke property](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Fills_and_Strokes#Stroke) for an SVG circle element.
 This defaults to __black__.
 - `stroke-width` defines the width of the progress arc line in pixels.
 This should be a value between 1 and `size` / 2.
 This defaults to __20__.
 - `progress` is an expression that should evaluate to a float value between 0.0 and 1.0; where 0.0 is an empty progress arc, and 1.0 is a full ring.
-- `counter-clockwise` if this attribute is present and set to a "truthy" value (true, yes, 1) the progress bar will render in a counter-clockwise direction.
+- `counter-clockwise` is a boolean value.
+When "truthy" (true, yes, 1) the progress bar will render in a counter-clockwise direction.
+- `background` defines the color of the ring background.
+If not defined, no background is rendered.

 Styling
 =======